gtri/lowendinsight/README.md

 The library is written in Elixir.

-`mix docs` will generate static docs available locally within the repo's root, in the `docs/` subfolder.
+`mix docs` will generate static docs available locally within the repo's root, in the `docs/` subdirectory.

+### JSON Schema

+LowEndInsight makes available the API's schema in JSON form, which can be found in the `schema/` subdirectory.
+In addition, the schema docs are available in `schema/docs` as Markdown.

 ### A Note about the metrics used
 * Recent commit size: This is a measure of how large the most recent commit is in relatino to the size of the codebase.
 The idea being that a large recent commit is much more likely to be bug filled than a relatively small commit.